avipars/CS-Resources/databases/README.md

 | Unknown | Unknown | Unknown | Unknown |

+Actions with or about Nulls and return values

 | Action       | Return        | Example                              |
 | ----------- | ------------- | ------------------------------------ |